-This Code is intended to clarify each employee's, officer's, and director's existing obligation for proper conduct.
+This Code is intended to clarify Company Personnel's obligations for proper conduct.
 The standards and the supporting policies and procedures may change from time to time in the Company's discretion.
-Each employee, officer and director is responsible for knowing and complying with the current laws, regulations, standards, policies, and procedures that apply to the Company's work.
-Company Personnel who have questions about whether particular circumstances may involve illegal conduct, or about specific laws that may apply to their activities, should contact the Legal Department.
+Company Personnel must comply, both in letter and spirit, with all applicable laws, rules, regulations, standards, policies, and procedures in the cities, states, and countries in which the Company operates.
+Company Personnel are not expected to know the details of all applicable laws, rules, regulations, standards, policies, and procedures but need to know enough to determine when to seek advice from appropriate personnel.
+Company Personnel who have questions about applicable laws, rules, regulations, standards, policies, and procedures should contact the Legal Department.
 To the extent that provisions of local law are more restrictive than this Code, Company Personnel are to follow the more restrictive provisions.
 To the extent any provision of this Code is expressly prohibited by the laws of a particular jurisdiction in which the Company does business, the laws of that jurisdiction will prevail within that jurisdiction.
-The most current version of this document can be found at krystalbio.com.
+The most current version of this Code can be found at www.krystalbio.com.